When LLMs Benchmark Themselves: Deconstructing Self-Bias in Automated Evaluation: How does source text generation impact self-bias?

-To further support and explain our findings regarding within and cross model similarities (as quantified by chrF@K similarity), we hypothesize that the underlying cause lies in the limited diversity and quality of the generated source texts themselves.
-To test this, we measure several key linguistic properties of these generated source texts.
-Specifically, we assess lexical diversity (Type-Token Ratio; TTR) and degeneration ratio, comparing each model's output against each other.
+We hypothesize that the elevated within-model similarity stems from limited lexical diversity in low-resource language generation.
+We measure two complementary metrics: the Type-Token Ratio (TTR), which captures the proportion of unique words in a text and serves as a standard measure of lexical diversity, and the degeneration ratio, which quantifies the frequency of pathological repetition in generated outputs.

-\Cref{fig:ttr_and_stats_xx_en} illustrates the differences in TTR and degeneration ratio across the three evaluated models.
-All three LLMs exhibit distinctive TTR distributions.
-We quantified these distributional differences using Cohen's D \citep{cohen1988statistical} (see \Cref{sec:cohen_d} for an introduction), with pairwise Cohen’s D values exceeding $0.5$ (bottom right panel) indicating moderate to substantial divergence.
-All three LLMs, including Claude, demonstrate less lexical diversity than human-written benchmarks\footnote{We selected $200$ source texts from Flores-200 Aymara and Bemba texts.}.
-This supports prior work \citep{yu2023largelanguagemodelattributed} on data diversity's role in mitigating systematic bias (We will discuss more details in the next section).
+\Cref{fig:ttr_and_stats_xx_en} illustrates the TTR distributions and degeneration ratios across the three models.
+Each model exhibits a visually distinct TTR profile, confirming that their lexical diversity patterns diverge substantially.
+Notably, all three LLMs---including Claude, which shows the highest diversity---are less lexically diverse than human-written benchmarks\footnote{We use $200$ source texts from FLORES-200 Aymara and Bemba as the human baseline.}, supporting prior work~\citep{yu2023largelanguagemodelattributed} on data diversity's role in mitigating systematic bias.

-Further inspection reveals that the notably low diversity in sources from {Gemini-2.5-pro} and {GPT4.1} often stems from degeneration. \textbf{We quantified this by counting repeating n-grams, marking texts with $\geq$10 repeating 4-grams as degenerated}.
-As shown in \Cref{fig:ttr_and_stats_xx_en} (top right panel), both models exhibit varying degeneration levels across language directions.
-Interestingly, generation-time degeneration patterns are often model-specific; translation quality from such sources can be improved when the translation model is the same as the generation model (\Cref{sec:self_repair_degenerated}), suggesting better recognition and compensation for these characteristic flaws.
+Further inspection reveals that the notably low diversity in Gemini-2.5-pro and GPT-4.1 outputs often stems from text degeneration. \textbf{We quantify degeneration by counting repeating n-grams, marking texts with $\geq$10 repeating 4-grams as degenerated.} As shown in \Cref{fig:ttr_and_stats_xx_en}, both models exhibit substantial degeneration levels (22.3\% for Gemini, 5.8\% for GPT-4.1), while Claude shows none.
+Crucially, degeneration can be a direct driver of self-bias: when a model translates its own degenerated source texts, translation quality improves compared to when other models translate the same inputs (see Appendix \Cref{sec:self_repair_degenerated}).
+This asymmetry---where the generating model handles its own degeneration artifacts better than its competitors---inflates its translation scores on its own test set, which contributes to the self-bias we observe.